Obesity Epidemic Among Teenagers Is Skyrocketing

 Socio-Cultural Factors

-The World Health Organization estimates that there are now 400 million obese adults around the world and that one-third of all adults are overweight.
-Over half of American adults are either overweight or obese.
 Obesity levels tend to be highest in wealthier nations, such as those in North America and Western Europe.
 However, even low-income countries are seeing rapid increases in obesity rates.
 For example, in China, the number of people considered obese rose from 3% in 1991 to 14.5% in 2006.

 Environmental factors and prevalence of obesity

-A study published in 2007 found that the average American spends 7 hours per day watching TV, 3 hours playing video games, 2 hours surfing the web, and less than 30 minutes exercising.
-This leaves little room for activities such as playing outside, riding bikes, hiking, and taking walks.
-In addition, the lack of sidewalks, street lights, and crosswalks makes it difficult for people to safely walk around neighborhoods and parks.
-As a result, many Americans are spending more time sitting down than standing up.
+This leaves little room for activities such as playing outside, riding bikes, hiking, and walking.
+In addition, the need for sidewalks, street lights, and crosswalks makes it difficult for people to walk around neighborhoods and parks safely.

 Family factors and family history

 A study published in the journal Obesity found that family factors play a role in the development of childhood obesity.
-The researchers found that children whose mothers had a normal weight were less likely to become obese than those whose mothers were overweight or obese.
-Children whose parents both had normal weights were less likely to develop obesity than those whose parents had one obese parent.
+The researchers found that children whose mothers were of average weight were less likely to become obese than those whose mothers were overweight or obese.

 Socioeconomic Status